zarthur/CSCC-Fundamentals-Android-Notes/week_09_10/readme.md

 implementation inheritance with base classes and derived classes except that interfaces don't allow us to reuse code.

 Let's consider a different example.
-Suppose we are writing a program for working with various media files: songs, pictures, and videos.
+Suppose we are writing an app that works with various media files: songs, pictures, and videos.
 We'll want our program to be able to play songs and videos, to display pictures, and to be able to share files.
 Without using interfaces, it might make sense to start with a base class for files; create abstract classes for